TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 ### Data Processing Note

 Due to issues in an automation attempt, all FIT model runs have been conducted separately and manually.
 The raw metrics from the pairwise comparison model and the predicted number of animals were manually added to the results table.
-Target metrics were calculated as described in the manuskript.
+Target metrics were calculated as described in the manuscript.